You've worked hard for your beautiful smile; keep it that way!

 - Clear retainers, or Essix retainers, look similar to clear aligners and offer a more aesthetic alternative to wire retainers.
 This clear retainer may fit over the entire arch of your teeth, or only from canine to canine (clip-on retainer).
 It is produced from a mold or digital scan of your newly aligned teeth.
 This style of retainer is the most commonly used style of retainer, as it provides the most coverage of the teeth, protects from grinding teeth, is the lowest cost to the patient and can often be fabricated in one day.

 - Traditional or acrylic removable retainers typically include a metal wire that surrounds the front teeth and is attached to an acrylic arch that sits in the roof of the mouth.
 The metal wires can be adjusted to finish treatment and minor movements of the front teeth as needed.
-These retainers need periodonic adjustments to tighten the wires
+These retainers need periodic adjustments to tighten the wires.

 Pros and Cons